jdryg/vg-renderer/README.md

 7. FontStash glyph hashing uses BKDR for better distribution of glyphs in the LUT (fewer collisions when searching for cached glyphs)
 8. Shapes (aka prebaked command lists, aka display lists) with dynamic text support (i.e. the actual text string is retrieved at the time the shape is submitted for rendering, via a callback) (can be disabled with a compile-time flag (VG_SHAPE_DYNAMIC_TEXT)).
 9. Caching of tessellated shapes.
+10. FontStash caches the kerning info and glyph indices for ASCII chars in order to avoid repeatedly calling stbtt_XXX functions.
+11. Clip in/out functionality using the stencil buffer.

 ### What's not supported compared to NanoVG